cholman17/FoodEase/README.md

 In conclusion, the project allowed us to confirm that we can validate or disprove news of a crisis through social media — and, with refinement, can use it as a proxy for impact estimates.

-••• Special thanks to our advisor Kyle Monahan, Senior Data Science Specialist at Tufts University.
+••• Special thanks to Ashton Stephens, Head of Solution Developlment, and our project advisor Kyle Monahan, Senior Data Science Specialist at Tufts University.

 [Project Presentation](https://tufts.box.com/s/snpwbzm4khselq0ow4xfujif7sdogwtu "FoodEase Presentation") <br>
 [Group Website](https://foodeaseco.wixsite.com/relief) <br> Email us: foodeasestorage@gmail.com